isMandyCoding/Learn-to-code-javascript/README.md

 #### Here's what we'll be doing:
 * Overview of basic JavaScript concepts
-* Building a simple application using javscript
+* Building a simple application using javascript
 * Playing around in the sandbox

 #### Before you begin, a quick gut check: